History of the Cross Border Xpress: 2005–2008: Land acquisition

 In November 2006, Chicago based Equity Group Investments (EGI) headed by Sam Zell, who had invested in GAP's IPO, entered as a potential investor for the cross-border terminal.
-David Contis, representing EGI, was briefed by Christian Checa Levien and Ralph Nieders, and given a tour of the Martinez Trust property (APN 667-060-02) and then in conjunction with Enrique Valle, at the time director of the Tijuana airport, a tour of the airport and a view of the potential crossing site from the Mexico side.
+David Contis, representing EGI, was briefed by Christian Checa Levien and Nieders, and given a tour of the Martinez Trust property (APN 667-060-02) and then in conjunction with Enrique Valle, at the time director of the Tijuana airport, a tour of the airport and a view of the potential crossing site from the Mexico side.
 In just six months, because of site improvements and market speculation, the listing price of Martinez Trust had risen by almost 30 percent, placing the project in jeopardy.
 Land negotiations on parcel APN 667-060-02 (Martinez Trust) followed in 2007.

-On March 18, 2007, Gilberto Valenzuela Ezquerro who as Mexico's Minister of Public Works (Secretario de Obras Publicas) had first proposed building a bi-national airport between Tijuana and San Diego in 1965 and joined Ralph Nieders in 1992, died after a prolonged illness.
-Ralph Nieders left Casey Development and continued working directly with Emil Wohl, the Mexican strategic partners and EGI during the land acquisition process.
+On March 18, 2007, Gilberto Valenzuela Ezquerro, who as Mexico's Minister of Public Works (Secretario de Obras Publicas) had first proposed building a bi-national airport between Tijuana and San Diego in 1965 and joined Nieders in 1992, died after a prolonged illness.
+Nieders left Casey Development and continued working directly with Emil Wohl, the Mexican strategic partners and EGI during the land acquisition process.
 Land negotiations were concluded in 2008 with an acquisition price of $34.5 million U.S. dollars.
 In 2008, Otay-Tijuana Venture LLC was created between the Mexican strategic partners and EGI to build and develop the Tijuana cross-border passenger terminal.
 The cross-border terminal originally proposed in 2001 which included a commercial and distribution center as shown by image 14 (Tijuana Airport Cross-border Terminal and Commerce Center, 2001) was scaled back to a toll bridge concept.